learn-static/foundations-1-html/2-example.md

 ### Indentation and White Space

 Notice how each nested element in the example above is indented from the level of it's parent element.
-Indentation is a *convention* to make HTML code easier to read.
+Indentation is a *convention* to make HTML code easier to read for humans.
 It can help you quickly identify how the elements are nested.

 However, web browsers do not care!